What Subaru Legacy Years To Avoid? A Legacy of Unseen Problems

 Subaru, a Japanese automaker, has a reputation for producing high-quality, reliable vehicles.
 This is primarily due to its emphasis on safety and the use of innovative technologies.
 Over the years, Subaru has made significant strides in improving the reliability of its vehicles.

 The Subaru Legacy, in particular, has seen steady improvements in reliability over the years.
 The Legacy is a mid-size car that has been in production since 1989.
-Over the years, this model has undergone various transformations with each new generation, some of which have had reliability issues.
+Over the years, the Subaru Legacy line has undergone various transformations with each new generation, some of which have had reliability issues.
+Aside from these, the Legacy was known to be a fairly reliable vehicle.

 List of Subaru Legacy Years to Avoid

-While Subaru is known for its reliability, there are some model years of the Subaru Legacy that have had more than their fair share of issues.
+While Subaru is known for its reliability, there are some Subaru Legacy model years that have had more than their fair share of issues.
 The following are the Subaru Legacy years to avoid:

 • 2009 Subaru Legacy